-NS497 : Watchkeeping Limited Tonnage -- This course makes extensive use of the simulator to prepare the student to stand a safe navigational watch, performing the required collision avoidance, navigation, communications, and vessel management functions.
+NS497: Watchkeeping Limited Tonnage -- This course makes extensive use of the simulator to prepare the student to stand a safe navigational watch, performing the required collision avoidance, navigation, communications, and vessel management functions.
 During the course students are trained and certified in the use of ARPA.
+This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
+The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Prerequisites: CR313, NS262, NS271, NS272, and NS292.
 Rec.
 2, Lab.
 2, Cr.
 3.